Book and Lyrics by Fred Alley

 Will confusing calamities ensue when a Southern gentleman rides north, seeking a crazy Union officer who thinks his cows are soldiers?
 You betcha!
 Set in rural Wisconsin after the Civil War, this lighthearted romantic comedy features a harebrained cast of characters.
 Shirlene, the officer’s weary wife, has made his life forever miserable by selling his prize bull while he was off at war.
 Meanwhile, the local school teacher rebuffs the smooth talk of a persistent raconteur while an earnest young woman tries to awaken her true love from amnesia with the smell of Parisian soap.
-Fishing for the Moon was produced at AFT in 2008, 1999 & 1992, and was the first collaboration between Fred Alley and James Kaplan, the team that created AFT hits Lumberjacks in Love and Guys on Ice.
+Fishing for the Moon was produced in 2008, 1999, 1992 & 2022, and was the first collaboration between Fred Alley and James Kaplan, the team that created AFT hits Lumberjacks in Love and Guys on Ice.

 Co-Founder & Playwright